-- Department/school hearing boards shall have initial jurisdiction over student academic grievances alleging violations of student academic rights.
-Department/school hearing boards also have jurisdiction over student grade disputes. - B. Composition prised of an equal number of undergraduate students and faculty and shall be drawn from the pool of potential hearing board members, as defined by the relevant department/school/college procedures.
+Department/school hearing boards shall have initial jurisdiction over student academic grievances alleging violations of student academic rights.
+Department/school hearing boards also have jurisdiction over student grade disputes.

+Department/school hearing boards shall be comprised of an equal number of undergraduate students and faculty and shall be drawn from the pool of potential hearing board members, as defined by the relevant department/school/college procedures.
 Those not selected shall serve as alternates.
 In addition, the chair of the hearing board shall be selected according to relevant department/school procedures and shall serve without vote, except in event of a tie.